Usage: ./mikrotik-backup <router-ip> <backup-dir>

 SSH

-This script needs to be able to ssh to the Mikrotik automagically, e.g. try ssh gw.local /system/routerboard/print and it should not require any other input.
+This script needs to be able to ssh to the Mikrotik automatically, e.g. try ssh gw.local /system/routerboard/print and it should not require any other input.

 If your username differs from the Mikrotik’s username, just create ~/.ssh/config file with: